ypdev19/node-express-mongodb-rest-api/README.md

 /article/:id | DELETE | Delete an article
 /articles | GET | get all articles (Allows to filter by title, paging included: page= 0, size=5 as default) /articles/published | GET | get all published articles

+## Tests

+Technologies used: mocha, chai and sinon

+Just 3 basic tests added just to get familiar about how tests are done:

+- Add an article
+- Get Article detail info based on the given ID
+- Return an error if there is no article found with provided ID

 ## Contributions